 (ii) ND/HND in Fine Art at Credit level

-Just a reminder: Everything you have read so far is a general requirement, it is expedient that you also check the special consideration for this course below.
 If for some reasons you are not satisfied or cannot meet up with this admission requirement that is the subject combination above, perhaps you should consider other Fine and Applied Arts similar courses or take a look at Polytechnic or College of Education related course subject requirements.
 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which University to choose, please consider

-Ladoke Akintola University of Technology, Ogbomoso (LAUTECH)
+- Ladoke Akintola University of Technology, Ogbomoso (LAUTECH)

-Olabisi Onabanjo University, Ago Iwoye
+- Olabisi Onabanjo University, Ago Iwoye

-Nnamdi Azikiwe University, Awka (UNIZIK)
+- Nnamdi Azikiwe University, Awka (UNIZIK)

 Where can I work with a Degree in Fine and Applied Arts